 Each stakeholder group defines a different aspect of the built environment.
 Together, they influence buildings throughout the building life cycle from building conception to decommissioning.
 Following the traditional construction process, information is transferred linearly from one stakeholder group to another: building owners > policy makers > architects & engineers > builders & manufacturers > building occupants.
 Researchers can either have parallel theoretical projects, or work jointly with one or several of the other stakeholders.

-Surveys and coordinated theses explore the important moisture-safety issues to building owners.
+Research Roadmap Contribution: Surveys and coordinated theses exploring the important moisture-safety issues to building owners.